hainingpan/GTN/notes.md

 - [ ] Check QA-QB conservation.
 Here, Qa and Qb are just number density
 - [ ] Find the area phase by parameterization, maybe beta is a starting point
 - [ ] Find domain wall

+---
+- [x] add a illustrator for Fig. 1

+(Hi Chao-Ming, I have produced .. and also updated the overleaf which we had before [link], please ...)